santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 * How to trigger a flow with a new Power Pages form submission.
 * Retrieving and pre-filling a DOCX contract template from OneDrive.
 * Creating and sending a signature envelope using SignatureAPI.
+* Editing the Power Pages code to run the power automate flow from the submission of a form.
 * Embedding the signature ceremony in a Power Pages form.

 ### The Problem